esellors/2019-09-17_pm-review/README.md

-## Practice with react, react-router-dom match.params
+## Practice with redux, react-router-dom match.params

 You are all awesome.